jpeyret/lazy-regression-tests/README.md

 But let's say that I navigate to a directory indicated by environment variable `$lzrt_template_dirname_exp`, whatever I've set that to.

-Now I open file `test_urls_security_psroledefn.Test_Detail.test_404.html`
+Now I open file `test_urls_security_psroledefn.Test_Detail.test_404.html`.
+I don't have to at this point, I am not going to modify anything, this is just to introduce the notion of **expectations**.

 This is my last recorded and approved **expectation** file.
-That's what my test expects the prettified html returned by Django for this url to look like.
+That's what my test expects the prettified html returned by Django for this test's url to look like (**each bit of data you want to regression-test gets its own file**).

 **test_urls_security_psroledefn.Test_Detail.test_404.html**: